ronakupadhyaya/Horizons-week-03/day4/horizonstarter-ajax/README.md

 1. Update the AJAX success handler from the previous step to call `renderNewContribution(newContribution);`

-3. Validate contributions are greater than 0.
+1. Validate contributions are greater than 0.

     You should be familiar by now to server-side validations.
 If someone contributes a value less than 0, the server should return an error.

     1. Modify the route we created on step one to validate the request.
 It should validate for non-numeric and negative values.
-   2. If there is an error, respond with  `res.status(400).json(err);` note that `err` is an object you get from the validator.
+    1. If there is an error, respond with  `res.status(400).json(err);` note that `err` is an object you get from the validator.
 It contains data for that error!
 Send the error to the client.
-      3. Modify the `sendContribution` function on `contributions.js`.
-On the error callback, instead of calling `showFlashMessage("An error ocurred", 'danger');`, with "An error ocurred", send the appropriate message that you got from the server.
+        1. Modify the `sendContribution` function on `contributions.js`.
+On the error callback, instead of calling `showFlashMessage("An error occurred", 'danger');`, with "An error occurred", send the appropriate message that you got from the server.

 ## Exercise 2: Ajax filter projects